 The Authority is responsible for certifying the EIR as adequate and in compliance with CEQA.
 The Authority will publish the response to comments on the RDEIR/SDEIS prior to certifying the Final EIR.
-If the Authority chooses to approve the Project, it will also be required to adopt CEQA Findings, a Mitigation Monitoring and Reporting Program, and a Statement of Overriding Consideration prior to approving the Project (see CEQA Guidelines §§ 15091-15093).
-These Project approval documents, which will memorialize the Authority's choice among the alternatives developed in this EIR/EIS, would be referenced in a NOD (CEQA Guidelines § 15094).
-If Reclamation determines it will adopt the proposed action, it is responsible for issuing a ROD following a 30-day period after a Notice of Availability for the EIS has been published with the U.S. Environmental Protection Agency (40 C.F.R. § 1506.11).
+If the Authority chooses to approve the Project, it will also be required to adopt "CEQA Findings," a Mitigation Monitoring and Reporting Program, and, if necessary, a Statement of Overriding Consideration prior to approving the Project (see CEQA Guidelines §§ 15091-15093).
+These Project approval documents, which will memorialize the Authority's choice amongst the alternatives developed in this EIR/EIS, would be referenced in a NOD (CEQA Guidelines § 15094).
+If Reclamation determines it will approve the proposed action, it is responsible for issuing a ROD following a 30-day period after a Notice of Availability for the EIR has been published with the U.S. Environmental Protection Agency.
+The ROD will also include consideration of a final biological opinion issued under federal Endangered Species Act (ESA) Section 7.